geom3trik/vizia-audio-synth/README.md

 }
 ```

+Note that we gave the `HStack` a class name of 'content' using the `class()` modifier.
+This allows us to style the `HStack` based on its class name.

+Some of the CSS properties are standard, however vizia uses a custom system for layout.
+The `child-space` property defines the space around the children of a view.
+The `col-between` property applies to children in a row layout and defines the space between the children.
+In this case both values are set to `1s`, which is equivalent to `Stretch(1.0)`.
+This is will cause the spacing to fill the available space, resulting in the knobs being centered in the `HStack` with an equal amount of space between and around them.

-Then add this line somewhere at the top of the main.rs file:
+Then, add this line somewhere at the top of the main.rs file:

 ```Rust
 static THEME: &'static str = include_str!("theme.css");